jarviscanada/jarvis_data_eng_RyanBabin/README.md

 ## Professional Experiences

-**Technical Consultant, Jarvis (2024-present)**: Worked collaboratively in a Scrum environment on multiple projects, including developing SQL-based data models, automating reports, and engaging in data analytics using Python.
-Leveraged tools such as RDBMS, PySpark, and Agile methodologies to optimize workflows and enhance project efficiency.
+**Technical Consultant, Jarvis (2024-present)**: Works collaboratively in a Scrum environment on multiple projects, including developing SQL-based data models, automating reports, and engaging in data analytics using Python.
+Leverages tools such as RDBMS, PySpark, and Agile methodologies to optimize workflows and enhance project efficiency.

 **Sales Associate, Hockey Hall of Fame (2022-present)**: Cultivated long-term customer relationships, trained and mentored junior staff to drive growth and customer satisfaction, collaborated with cross-functional teams to optimize inventory management and product displays, and conducted values training to foster company values and integrated behaviours into daily work tasks.